-CXA Markets' caters to discerning investors seeking wealth management alternatives.
-The firm's investment strategies are designed to take advantage of every
+CXA Markets caters to discerning traders and investors seeking wealth management alternatives.
+The firm's trading strategies are designed to take advantage of every

 on risk management.